maxim2266/lsch/README.md

 In this subdirectory the tool maintains the file called `state`, where it stores the tracking information.
 The information gets overwritten each time `dirt accept` command is invoked; initially the file does not exist.
-In Python terms, the file is a pickled dictionary object, mapping file pathnames to their corresponding md5 checksums. `dirt reset` command simply deletes the tracking file.
+In Python terms, the file is a pickled dictionary object, mapping file pathnames to a small tuple of tracking parameters. `dirt reset` command simply deletes the tracking file.

 Internally, the tool relies on `md5sum` Linux utility for processing larger files in parallel with the main program.